polinchw/devops-extreme-automation-guide/README.md

 ## Description

-This repo serves as a guide to fully (well, as close to fully as possible) automate building deploying your microservices.
+This repo serves as a guide to fully (well, as close to fully as possible) automate building and deploying your microservices.
 It shows how to combine some great open source tools in a seperation of concerns manner.

 This is a list of the most commonly used components involved in building and deploying apps along with links to external